wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

   * Indent using two spaces (not tabs).

   * A space before and after "=" assignment is not required, but makes for easier reading.

-1. To validate whether HCL files are syntactically valid and internally consistent, regardless of any provided variables or existing state.
-Also, correctness of attribute names and value types:

-   <pre><strong>terraform validate</strong>

-   This is automatically run when terraform plan or terraform apply is run.

-1. To reformat HCL files according to <a target="_blank" href="https://www.terraform.io/docs/configuration/style.html">rules</a>.

-   <pre><strong>terraform fmt -diff</strong>

-   This is a destructive command, so make sure to <tt>git commit</tt> before the command.

 <hr />